 Formal Symbolic Logic: statement, negation, truth tables, case-by-case analysis, proof by contradiction.
 Sets, Relations and Equivalence Relations: basic set theory, relations and their properties, equivalence relations, equivalence classes.
-Binary operations: operations as mappings, associativity and commutativity, identity elements and inverses.
+Binary operations: operations as mappings, Return to Table of Content associativity and commutativity, identity elements and inverses.
 Natural numbers: the axioms, addition, multiplications of natural numbers, elementary proofs, the Principle of Mathematical Induction.
 The integers: the axioms, elementary proofs, divisibility, the unique prime factorization of an integer, reminder classes.
 The Real numbers: the axioms of addition and multiplications, the distributive law, the axioms of order and completeness.